-Banks want small business owners to bank with them.
+If you have a business, certain banks would really like to have your business.
+Small businesses are often appealing customers for banks.
 With your funds, they can lend to other businesses and individuals, earn income from fees, and offer you other financial services.
 To attract your business, some banks will offer bonuses and special offers in the hopes you will open an account with them.

 Here are some great business bank account bonuses, and details on how to earn them.
 Some of these also offer free business checking accounts, which means you can really come out ahead.

 Keep in mind that each bank will have requirements unique to the bank and the promotion they are running.
 There often be a minimum deposit requirement, along with minimum balance requirements for a specific period of time (usually 2-3 months after opening the account) and/or a certain number of transactions you have to make before a certain date in order to earn a checking bonus.

 Make sure you know and follow the rules so you don’t miss out.